Registrar Home | Registrar Search:

 Units arranged [P/D/F]

 Preparation for program of research leading to the writing of an SM, PhD, or ScD thesis; to be arranged by the student and an appropriate MIT faculty member.
-Includes research presentation, in coordination with 3.202.
+Can include research presentation, in coordination with 3.202.

 R. Macfarlane